OlivierLD/raspberry-coffee/http-client-paradigm/src/main/python-skeletons/tcp-chat/README.md

 # TCP Chat Server, and Client
 ## A working simple example.

-This presents a multi-threaded server, and the corresponding client (several instances can be spawned, lucky us!).
+This presents a multi-threaded server, and the corresponding client (several client instances can be spawned, lucky us!).

 It is implementing only the basic features of a chat server.
+One of the requirements was to keep the code as small as possible.
 You need the clients and the server to be on a network where they can see each other, obviously.

 ### Requirements